-The Organization does not have any eligible employees who retired from service prior to September 1, 2008, who would potentially be eligible for benefits under the Public Employer Benefit Plan (PEBP) program.
+The Organization does not have any eligible employees who retired from Organization service prior to September 1, 2008.
 Furthermore, the Organization does not provide any other postemployment benefits (either directly or indirectly) and currently does not have any plans to offer such benefits in the future.